-2. Operating Principle of the Hydraulic Suspension Micro-pump with the PJB and the HGJB
+2 Operating principle of the hydraulic suspension micro-pump with the PJB and the HGJB

-Fig. 1 shows the structure of the hydraulic suspension micro-pump with the radial suspension bearing proposed in our previous work [18, 19, 38].
+Figure 1 shows the structure of the hydraulic suspension micro-pump with the radial suspension bearing proposed in our previous work [18,19,37].
 The journal bearing is composed of a rotor inside a sleeve, with a small clearance between them for fluid flow.
-Due to the eccentric placement of the journal, when the journal rotates, the thickness of the liquid film changes along the direction of rotation, forming a convergent region (part I in Fig. 1) on the right side of line OO1 and a diverging region (part I in Fig. 1) on the hydrodynamic effect, the liquid film of the convergent region generates high pressure, and the pressure of the diverging region decreases rapidly, thus constructing the pressure difference between the two regions and providing the radial suspension force.
+Due to the eccentric placement of the journal, when the journal rotates, the thickness of the liquid film changes along the direction of rotation, forming a convergent region (part I in Figure 1) on the right side of line OO1 and a diverging region (part II in Figure 1) on the left side.
+Due to the hydrodynamic effect, the liquid film of the convergent region generates high pressure, and the pressure of the diverging region decreases rapidly, thus constructing the pressure difference between the two regions and providing the radial suspension force.